andymckay/arecibo/listener/docs/source/server/installation-appengine.rst

-App Engine Installation
+Installation (App Engine)
 ====================================

-The default version of Arecibo runs on App Engine and this documentation covers how to install your own Arecibo server on App Engine.
+The App Engine installation of Arecibo is no longer recommended and will not be updated.
+It still works just fine, but I'm not maintaining it.
+Hopefully someone else will.

 Requirements
 ----------------------------